RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 4. `crt-pi-curvature-vertical.glslp`
 ![](http://i.imgur.com/I9X0SJr.jpg)

-This shader can be automatically applied to the relevant vertical games via configuration overrides.
-A set of these overrides is available for [[lr-mame2003]] in [this thread](https://retropie.org.uk/forum/topic/4046/crt-pi-shader-users-automatic-usage-of-crt-pi-vertical-in-vertical-games-in-lr-mame2003).
+Both vertical and horizontal games can be improved further by using special override CFGs that increase the accuracy and alignment of the scanline effect.
+A set of these overrides is available for [[lr-mame2003]] and [[lr-fbalpha]] in [this thread](https://retropie.org.uk/forum/topic/4046/crt-pi-shader-users-reduce-scaling-artifacts-in-lr-mame2003-lr-fbalpha-horizontal-and-vertical-games).

 ## NTSC filters